openthread/openthread/src/cli/README.md

 ### nat64 configuredcidr

-Get the configured CIDR for NAT64 translator.
+Get the configured NAT64 CIDR.

 This command is only available when device enables NAT64 translator.